How to Read You Annual Water Report

 Monitoring and reporting of compliance data violations

-Should there be any violations on the levels of the contaminants in the water quality, the water provider must be able to explain why it happened.
-Such violations may affect health, so they must also explain how such violations can be assessed.
+Should there be any violations of the levels of contaminants in the water quality, the water provider must be able to explain why it happened.
+Such violations may affect health, so they must also explain how they can be assessed.

 Section 3- Lead, Nitrate, and Water Quality Data Table